California Tour: Background

 After touring and releasing the band's sixth album Neighborhoods (2011), it became difficult for Blink-182 to record new material, due to guitarist Tom DeLonge's various projects.
 After disagreements, the remaining members of the group—vocalist/bassist Mark Hoppus and drummer Travis Barker—sought separation from DeLonge and recruited guitarist Matt Skiba, best known as the frontman of rock band Alkaline Trio, in his place.
 Blink-182 performed two club shows and a slot at the Musink Tattoo Convention & Music Festival in March 2015 with Skiba "filling in" for DeLonge.
 Afterwards, they regrouped and recorded the album California with producer John Feldmann.

 Following the band's first performances with Skiba in 2015, Barker alluded to a potential tour with A Day to Remember, who supported the band on its three initial shows with Skiba in 2015.
 The tour was first announced on April 28, 2016 on Los Angeles radio station KROQ's Kevin and Bean.
 After the North American leg was completed, the group played some small shows in Europe, before returning to the States for festival dates in December.
-Following one-off shows and appearances in early 2017, the band will again tour the U.S. with support acts the Naked and Famous and Wavves.
+Following one-off shows and appearances in early 2017, the band again toured the U.S. with support acts the Naked and Famous and Wavves.
 A large European tour commenced in mid-2017.

+The California Tour featured large-scale arena production.
+It centered on dynamic moving screen structures, incorporating artwork from street artists such as D*Face and Ron English, integrated into the digital scenography to reinforce a visual narrative.
+These layered visuals were paired with frequent pyrotechnics and sparklers, and rapid lighting shifts.
+The show incorporated coordinated pyrotechnics, shot from cannons placed behind the band, and sparklers throughout performances of newer material.
+The large high-definition video screens displayed custom visuals tailored to each song, creating a constantly shifting backdrop to the performance.